VioletteCrochet/NodeFinalAPI/README.md

-# Welcome to Our Dofus API
+# Welcome to the Dofus API

 ## How to use DofusAPI